swcarpentry/shell-novice/05-script.md

     $ bash largest.sh /tmp/data pdb
     ~~~

-    would print the name of the PDB file in `/tmp/data` that has been
+    would print the name of the `.pdb` file in `/tmp/data` that has been
     changed most recently.

 3. If you run the command: